-The first year of the Master programme takes place at the University of Bordeaux in France, University of Miskolc in Hungary or at NOVA University Lisbon.
+The first year of the Master program takes place at the University of Bordeaux in France, University of Miskolc in Hungary or at NOVA University Lisbon in Portugal.
 Students learn about general and technical aspects of the raw materials value chain (general chemistry, material science, the lifecycle of materials), as well as about the main learning outcomes expected from an EIT-Labelled programme: sustainability, intellectual transformation, value judgments (ethical, scientific and sustainability challenges), creativity, innovation, leadership and entrepreneurship.

-The second year takes place at one of the partner universities, allowing students to gain specialist knowledge in their area of interest.
+The second year takes place at one of the other partner universities, allowing students to gain specialist knowledge in their area of interest.
 This is followed by an industrial internship and completion of the Master thesis.

 University of Bordeaux (France)